zpz/zpz.github.io/_posts/2024-05-08-python-mp-manager-1.md

 The manager facility has three players:

-- the manager: it takes class registrations, manages a server process, creates proxy objects for registered classes;
+- the manager: it takes class registrations, manages a server process, requests the server to create instances of registered classes, and hands corresponding proxies to the user;
-- the server: it is started by the manager in a server process;
+- the server: it is started by the manager in a server process, and continues to take and respond to requests from the manager and proxies;
-- proxies: these are "references" to objects created in the server process; they are used in client processes to communicate with their corresponding "real" objects that live in the server process.
+- proxies: these are "references" to objects in the server process; they are used in client processes to communicate with their target objects.

-[diagram]

 `multiprocessing.managers` defines classes `BaseManager`, `Server`, and `BaseProxy` for these concepts.
-We'll dig into each of them very soon.
+We'll dig into each of them.